alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 ## SLB configuration
 Let's start by adding a listener to our SLB in order to let it manage HTTPS connections.
 For that we will generate a temporary [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) and update our Terraform script.

-Note: the complete project files with the modifications of this tutorial part are available in the ["sample-app/version4"](https://github.com/alibabacloud-howto/devops/tree/master/tutorials/devops_for_small_to_medium_web_applications/sample-app/version4) folder.
+Note 1: the complete project files with the modifications of this tutorial part are available in the ["sample-app/version4"](https://github.com/alibabacloud-howto/devops/tree/master/tutorials/devops_for_small_to_medium_web_applications/sample-app/version4) folder.

+Note 2: although we generate a self-signed certificate now, it is later replaced by a real one by the [Certificate Manager](#certificate-manager).
+The self-signed certificate is only used during the Terraform step, as we cannot create the necessary cloud resources for the Certificate Manager without it.

 Open "gitlab-ci-scripts/deploy/build_basis_infra.sh" and insert the following block before `# Set values for Terraform variables`: